World history (field): Early modern

 During the Renaissance in Europe, history was written about states or nations.
 The study of history changed during the Enlightenment and Romanticism.
 Voltaire described the history of certain ages that he considered important, rather than describing events in chronological order.
 History became an independent discipline.
-It was not called Philosophia Historiae anymore, but merely history (Historia).
-Voltaire, in the 18th century, attempted to revolutionize the study of world history.
+It was no longer called Philosophia Historiae but merely history (Historia).
+In the 18th century, Voltaire attempted to revolutionize the study of world history.
 First, Voltaire concluded that the traditional study of history was flawed.
-The Christian Church, one of the most powerful entities in his time, had presented a framework for studying history.
-Voltaire, when writing History of Charles XII (1731) and The Age of Louis XIV (1751), instead choose to focus on economics, politics, and culture.
+The Christian Church, one of the most powerful entities of his time, had presented a framework for the study of history.
+Voltaire, when writing History of Charles XII (1731) and The Age of Louis XIV (1751), instead focused on economics, politics, and culture.
 These aspects of history were mostly unexplored by his contemporaries and would each develop into their sections of world history.
 Above all else, Voltaire regarded truth as the most essential part of recording world history.
 Nationalism and religion only subtracted from objective truth, so Voltaire freed himself for their influence when he recorded history.

-Giambattista Vico (1668–1744) in Italy wrote Scienza Nuova seconda (The New Science) in 1725, which argued history as the expression of human will and deeds.
+Giambattista Vico (1668–1744), an Italian, wrote Scienza Nuova seconda (The New Science) in 1725, which argued that history is the expression of human will and deeds.
 He thought that men are historical entities and that human nature changes over time.
 Each epoch should be seen as a whole in which all aspects of culture—art, religion, philosophy, politics, and economics—are interrelated (a point developed later by Oswald Spengler).
 Vico showed that myth, poetry, and art are entry points to discovering the true spirit of a culture.
 Vico outlined a conception of historical development in which great cultures, like Rome, undergo cycles of growth and decline.
 His ideas were out of fashion during the Enlightenment but influenced the Romantic historians after 1800.

 A major theoretical foundation for world history was given by German philosopher Georg Wilhelm Friedrich Hegel, who saw the modern Prussian state as the latest (though often confused with the highest) stage of world development.

 G.W.F.
 Hegel developed three lenses through which he believed world history could be viewed.
 Documents produced during a historical period, such as journal entries and contractual agreements, were considered by Hegel to be part of Original History.
 These documents are produced by a person enveloped within a culture, making them conduits of vital information but also limited in their contextual knowledge.
-Documents which pertain to Hegel's Original History are classified by modern historians as primary sources.
+Modern historians classify documents that pertain to Hegel's Original History as primary sources.

-Reflective History, Hegel's second lens, are documents written with some temporal distance separating the event which is discussed in academic writing.
+Reflective History, Hegel's second lens, involves using documents written with some temporal distance from the event, as discussed in academic writing.
 What limited this lens, according to Hegel, was the imposition of the writer's own cultural values and views on the historical event.
-This criticism of Reflective History was later formalized by Anthropologist Franz Boa and coined as Cultural relativism by Alain Locke.
+This criticism of Reflective History was later formalized by Anthropologist Franz Boa and was coined "cultural relativism" by Alain Locke.
 Both of these lenses were considered to be partially flawed by Hegel.